The 20 best under-eye concealers, according to celebrity makeup artists

 Revlon PhotoReady Candid Antioxidant Concealer ($4.19; target.com)

-This concealer protects the skin against pollution and skin-harming blue light while offering medium, buildable coverage of under-eye puffiness and bags.
+This concealer protects the skin against pollution and blue light while offering medium, buildable coverage of under-eye puffiness and bags.

 _______________________________________________________________________________